 See “Current Grant Solicitation Information” above for more information on the most recent future grant solicitation information.

-• SGM Implementation Round 2 solicitation final awards were announced on September 12, 2023 (see above for more information) in 2022-2023 will provide over $200 million from various funding sources, including anticipated General Fund appropriations in 2023/24, remaining FY 2021/22 General Funds, and remaining Proposition 68 Implementation funds, for planning and implementation projects to help comply with SGMA.
-All solicitations and funding amounts available are subject to legislature approval and may change based upon final budget approvals.
+• SGM Implementation Round 2 solicitation final awards were announced on September 12, 2023 (see above for more information) and provides approximately $187 million from various funding sources, including anticipated General Fund appropriations in 2023/24, remaining FY 2021/22 General Funds, and remaining Proposition 68 Implementation funds, for planning and implementation projects to help comply with SGMA.

 Proposition 1, Round 1, Counties with Stressed Basins Grants

 In 2015, DWR received 23 applications requesting $7 million in grant funding.
 DWR awarded 21 grants for a total of $6.7 million in Proposition 1 grant funding and $5.8 million in local cost share.

 Proposition 1, Round 2, Sustainable Groundwater Planning Grant Program

 In 2017, DWR received 78 applications requesting $86.3 million in grant funding and approximately $64 million in local cost share.
 On April 4, 2018, DWR announced the final award to 78 grant applicants totaling $85.8 million for the SGWP Grant Program Solicitation.

 Proposition 68, Round 3, Sustainable Groundwater Planning Grant Program